-During this time, no one thought it would be possible to hike the entire trail from one end to the other, nor did they think anyone would want to undertake that challenge.
+During this time, no one thought it would be possible to hike the entire trail from end to end, nor did they think anyone would want to undertake that challenge.

-Large portions of the trail were severely damaged in 1938 by a hurricane, and when World War II hit, the trail suffered more from neglect.
+Large portions of the trail were severely damaged in 1938 by a hurricane, and when World War II hit, the AT suffered from neglect.

-After the war the trail received the reviving spirit it needed when Earl V. Shaffer pieced together the trail and walked the entire distance.
-Shaffer was a veteran of the war, and he said he walked the trail to walk off the war.
+Interest in the AT was revived after the war by the audacious act of Earl V. Shaffer.
+He pieced together the trail through maps and guesswork to walk its entire distance.
+Shaffer was a veteran of the war, and he said he thru-hiked the AT to walk off the war.

-The next big milestone in the trail's history happened in 1968 when President Lyndon Johnson signed the National Trails System Act.
-The legislation named the Appalachian Trail as the first national scenic trail and placed it under the jurisdiction of the national park system.
+Another notable milestone in the trail's history happened in 1968 when President Lyndon Johnson signed the National Trails System Act.
+The legislation named the Appalachian Trail the first national scenic trail and placed it under the jurisdiction of the national park system.

-Now with the backing of the federal government, land was acquired at a much greater pace, and finally in 2014 the last section of trail was placed under permanent ownership.
+Now with the backing of the federal government, more land was acquired at a much greater pace.
+The last section of the trail was finally secured under permanent ownership in 2014.

-The length of the trail varies slightly from year to year as the trail gets relocated and improved, but it is generally just under 2190 miles long.
-It runs across 14 states and over most of the tallest mountains in the Appalachian chain.
+The length of the trail varies slightly from year to year as the footpath gets relocated and improved.
+It is generally said to be just under 2190 miles long.
+The AT runs across 14 states and over many of the tallest mountains in the Appalachian chain.

-Each year, thousands of people attempt to hike all of the AT, but only about 25 percent complete it in one year.
+Thousands of people attempt to hike all of the AT each year, but only about 25 percent complete it in one year.

 There is no official way to hike the AT.
-Hikers may start at one end or the other, or they may choose to start their hike from another location, then after they reach one end "flip flop" back to their starting point and hike in the opposite direction to complete the rest of the trail they missed.
+Hikers may start at one end or the other.
+They may also choose to start their hike from one location, then after they reach an end, "flip flop" back to their starting point and hike in the opposite direction.

-Along the trail a series of simple shelters have been constructed for hikers to stop for the night.
-Most shelters are made of a platform with three-sides and a slanted roof, providing enough room for 6 to 12 hikers to have a dry space for sleeping.
-Shelters often are located near a spring or other water source, and they may have a privy and cables for hanging food away from bears and other forest animals.
+A series of simple shelters have been constructed along the trail for hikers to stop for the night.
+Most shelters are made of a wooden platform with three sides and a slanted roof.
+Most provide enough room for six to 12 hikers to have a dry space for sleeping.
+Shelters are often located near a spring or other water source, and they may have a privy and cables for hanging food away from bears and other forest animals.

-Because they trail is normally in remote wilderness areas, hikers are cut off from most of society until they stop into a nearby town for resupply and recuperation.
+Because the trail is mostly routed through remote wilderness areas and mountainous terrain, hikers are cut off from most of society until they stop in a nearby town for resupply and recuperation.